-The bill aims to clarify and extend the authority of cities and tribal governments in Washington State to mutually agree on contracting for urban governmental services that extend beyond city boundaries to tribal lands characterized by urban development.
+The bill aims to clarify the authority for cities and tribal governments in Washington State to mutually agree to extend urban governmental services beyond city boundaries to tribal lands that are characterized by urban development.
 This is intended to ensure compliance with the Growth Management Act.
-A new section is added to the law, allowing a federally recognized Indian tribe and a city to agree to extend these services to properties within the tribe's jurisdiction that are adjacent to the city, with a deadline for such agreements set for December 31, 2028.
+A new section is added to the existing law, allowing such agreements to be made by December 31, 2028, between a federally recognized Indian tribe and a city, facilitating the provision of urban services to properties within the tribe's jurisdiction that are adjacent to city boundaries.

-Additionally, the bill amends existing law, specifically RCW 36.70A.110, to include provisions that allow for the extension of urban governmental services into rural areas under certain conditions, emphasizing the need for financial support and the protection of public health and safety.
-The amendments also reinforce the importance of coordination between counties, cities, and tribes in planning for urban growth, ensuring that any expansions of urban growth areas are carefully considered and do not negatively impact agricultural, forest, or mineral resource lands.
+Additionally, amendments to RCW 36.70A.110 include provisions that allow for the extension of urban governmental services to tribal lands as authorized in the new section.
+The bill emphasizes the importance of coordination between counties, cities, and tribes in planning for urban growth, particularly in areas where urban development is already present.
+It also outlines the requirements for urban growth area designations and revisions, ensuring that any changes made do not negatively impact agricultural, forest, or mineral resource lands of long-term commercial significance.

 Bill as Passed Legislature: 36.70A.110